manorrock/assistant/ROADMAP.md

       instead of the SNAPSHOT release and update the README.md to accomodate for that
 - [ ] Create a unified error code system for all command operations
 - [ ] Add internationalization support for error messages
-- [ ] Update IntelliJ gradle build to use the version from the top-levvel pom.xml file
 - [ ] Create response internationalization framework for message localization
 - [ ] Implement response compression for network transfers
 - [ ] Add response signature/verification for secure commands